TanzirR/Multilingual-Retrieval-Augmented-Generation-RAG-System/README.md

 - **langchain**: Specifically `RecursiveCharacterTextSplitter` for intelligent text chunking.
 - **streamlit**: For building the interactive web-based user interface.
 - **io, sys, time, datetime**: Standard Python libraries for system interaction, timing, and date/time handling.

-## 📄 API Documentation

-Create a .env file in the root directory of this project folder.
-In the .env file, include your openai api key as **OPENAI_API_KEY=sk-xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx**

 ## 📝 Sample Queries and Outputs